 To prevent problems and confusion, most savings accounts don’t offer debit cards.
 Most people do just fine with six transfers per month – just move sufficient funds over to your checking account and spend from there.

 While transfers out of the account are restricted, there is no limit to the number of deposits you make into the account each month.

-A safe place: Your share savings (or checking) account is a safe place to keep money.
-Instead of keeping cash at home or carrying it around, it stays in with the credit union.
+A safe place: Your share savings (or checking) account is a safe place to keep your money.
+Instead of keeping cash at home or carrying it around, it stays with the credit union.
 Check to make sure that your deposits are fully insured and that you’re below the maximum dollar limits.

 Collateral: Funds in your share savings account can sometimes function as collateral for a loan.
 This strategy will help you build credit (whether it’s for the first time, or you’re rebuilding

 Share Draft = Checking

 A share draft account is a liquid account at a credit union that allows you to frequently make withdrawals and payments.
 If you’re familiar with checking accounts, share draft accounts are essentially the same.
 Again, the only difference is that a “share” account is at a credit union instead of a bank.

 Access to funds: With a share draft account, there are generally no limits on how often you use the account (one exception might be a business doing numerous transactions every month).
 These accounts are a good place for your everyday spending money.
 If you write a

 The term "draft" is an old term referring to checks drawn against funds in the bank, but you can think of it as money leaving the bank or credit union.

 Earning interest: Most checking accounts do not pay interest.
 However, some credit unions offer reward checking, which allows you to earn interest.

 Other Types of Accounts